ankowals/saf/README.md

 	10 add new environment variable cucumber.options under Default configuration of the plugin.
 		It’s value shall be --plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm3SMFormatter --monochrome --plugin libs.libCore.modules.CustomFormatter

-	REMARK: without additional formatter tests will not execute correctly!
+REMARK: without CustomFormatter plugin tests will not execute correctly!
 Please make sure that steps described in point 9 and 10 will be executed!

 ----------------------------------